Moderate deviation expansion for fully quantum tasks: Overview

 Fundamental tasks in information theory are often characterized in the asymptotic setting: One considers i.i.d.\ copies of a resource such as a channel or a state, takes the limit of the number of copies to infinity, and then enforces that the error vanishes in the asymptotic limit to obtain an optimal coding rate~\cite{shannon1948mathematical}.
 While such results are fundamental theoretical bounds, practical settings involve only finitely many copies of the resource\,---\,the so-called finite block length setting.
 It is therefore of interest to also understand the quantitative trade-off between the error and the rate for a given block length.

 In the moderate deviation setting one obtains a rate and an error in terms of the block length $n$, such that the rate approaches a capacity-like quantity and the error vanishes as the code length $n$ increases.
 In contrast, second-order (small deviation) analyses~\cite{strassen1962asymptotische, li2014second, tomamichel2013hierarchy, hayashi2009information, polyanskiy2010channel} result in a rate that approaches the capacity but the error is only bounded by some constant.
 As for error exponent (large deviation) analyses~\cite{csiszar1971error, han1989strong, arimoto1973converse, dueck1979reliability, mosonyi2017strong}, these result in an error that vanishes exponentially with $n$ but the difference between the rate and the capacity is a constant term.
 The moderate deviation regime is natural to consider since it achieves both these goals simultaneously and several classical information-theoretic tasks have been analysed in this setting.
 Classical channel coding has been studied in~\cite{altuug2014moderate, polyanskiy2010channel}, while asymmetric binary hypothesis testing has been studied in~\cite{sason2012moderate}.
 Moderate deviation analyses for several classical-quantum coding tasks and quantum hypothesis testing are found in~\cite{rouze2017finite, cheng2017moderate, chubb2017moderate, cheng2020non}.
 Other settings such as majorization-based resource interconversion have also been explored \cite{chubb2019moderate}.
+Recently, moderate deviation analyses have been done for private communication over wiretap channels and entropy accumulation~\cite{shen2022strong}, quantum soft covering~\cite{shen2022optimal, cheng2022error}, and privacy amplification against quantum side information~\cite{shen2022strong, shen2022optimal}.